delvedor/FileFactory/README.md

 ## Contributing
 If you feel you can help in any way, be it with examples, extra testing, or new features please open a pull request or open an issue.

-*I would make a special thanks to [infoFACTORY](http://www.infofactory.it/en/) for allowing me to publish this code.
+*I would make a special thanks to [infoFACTORY](http://www.infofactory.it/en/) for allowing me to publish this code.*
-'Open Source code is very important and is a way to say thanks or help others developers.' they said!*
 ______________________________________________________________________________________________________________________
 ## License
 The code is released under the GNU GPLv2 license.